solace-fi/solace-docs/docs/dev-docs/sdk/Fetching Data.md

 `Promise`<`SolaceRiskScore | undefined` >
 <br/>

+---

 ## **Using a Custom Provider**

-The provider is needed to connect to (and make read-only calls) to the blockchain.
+A provider is needed to connect to (and make read-only calls) to the blockchain.

 By default, the Fetcher object will use the [Default Provider](https://docs.ethers.io/v5/api/providers/#providers-getDefaultProvider) provided by ethers.js.
 Frequent use of the default provider will result in the following warning message: